-Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs

+These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: You pay up to 20% of the approved amount.
-The Part B deductible applies.
+Covered drugs include:

+You pay up to 20% of the approved amount.

 Part B step therapy does not apply.

-Insulin cost sharing is subject to a coinsurance cap of \$35 for onemonth's supply of insulin.
+Insulin cost sharing is subject to a coinsurance cap of \$35 for one-month's supply of insulin.
 Plan level deductibles do not apply.
-Prior authorization is required.